Shivabajelan/Perth-Restaurant-Explorer-Mapping-Insights-Analysing-Trends/README.md

 ### Workflow for Exploratory Data Analysis part of the project

-1. Raw data extracted from Yelp website using their public API
+1. Raw data extracted from the Yelp website using their public API

 2. Cleaned Data and made it ready for visualisation and analysis using Pandas and some cleaned by hand for the interactive maps section.